Package pygeodesy :: Module formy

 equirectangular4 (lat1, lon1, lat2, lon2, adjust=True, limit=45, wrap=False)

-Compute the distance between two points using the Equirectangular Approximation / Projection.
+Approximate the distance between two points using the Equirectangular Approximation / Projection.

 This approximation is valid for short distance of several hundred Km or Miles, see the limit keyword argument and LimitError.